babel/website/docs/usage/runtime.md

 var foo = _interopRequire(require("bar"));
 ```

-the `selfContained` transformer however turns this into:
+the `runtime` transformer however turns this into:

 ```javascript
 "use strict";